Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

 However, due to work commitments and low motivation, the `include_dir` crate hasn't received as much love as I'd like to give it over the last year or so 😞

-A while back, I found myself with a free weekend and a desire to be productive, so I thought I'd apply a lot of the lessons I've learned from writing Rust in production and take advantage of how Rust has evolved since 2017.
+I recently[^1], I found myself with a free weekend and a desire to be productive, so I thought I'd take advantage of how Rust has evolved since 2017 and work through some of `include_dir`'s backlog.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to